ziyabnajeeb/lendo-app/README.md

 ## Instructions

-1. Clone the repository.
+To get started with this project, follow these steps for a seamless experience:

+1. Begin by cloning the repository to your local machine.
-2. Make sure you have Node Version v18.16.0
+2. Ensure that you have Node Version v18.16.0 installed on your system.
-3. cd into the project directory
+3. Navigate to the project directory using the command line or terminal.
-4. Run the following scripts
+4. Now, execute the following command to install the necessary dependencies:

 ### `npm install`

-wait for the dependencies to be installed. then run
+Please be patient while the dependencies are being installed.
+Once the installation process is complete, run the following command to start the application:

 ### `npm start`

 App will be started at [Lendo App](http://localhost:3000/)

-And you are good to go...
+Congratulations!
+You are all set to explore and use the application.
+Happy exploring!